 Pupils, parents and staff can report incidents of bullying in person, via telephone or in writing.
-All reports of bullying will be recorded on CPOMS, this will include details of investigations, sanctions, support and monitoring.
+All reports of bullying will be recorded on CPOMS, this will include details of actions taken by the school, sanctions, support and monitoring.

 Incidents of bullying will be reported to governors termly.
 Incidents involving prejudice, hate and discrimination will be reported to the local authority.